 The second point is worth noting is that although Skeleton supports nested columns, the grid has %-based gutters that result in different gutters inside the nested grid and poor readability on small screens.

 You can start using Skeleton by downloading the repository from the official website or cloning it from the GitHub.

 You can find a Cookbook page on the official Ink website.
 This is a page that contains ten free examples of common layouts you can use to start the development quickly.
 You can either view demo for every sample or download the source code.

-Even though the last big update of Ink repository was in 2015, the last closed ticket was in summer 2020, so the development team still supports users that use their product.
+Even though the last big update of Ink repository was in 2015, the development team still supports users that use their product.

 Additional features you should know about: